CaptainLebyadkin/z-gen-Expanded-Scientific-Article-Generator/README.md

 ________
 Licenses:

--Main core code based on scigen and mathgen, under the GNU General Public License.
+-Main core code based on SCIgen and Mathgen, under the GNU General Public License.

 -'z-gen' retains the GNU General Public License, and all associated content is publicly available and freely distributable.

 ________
 Content from other users:

+-Core code based on that of SCIgen (authors: Jeremy Stribling, Max Krohn, and Dan Aguayo) and Mathgen (author: Nate Eldredge).

 -Tikz Gantt chart based on http://jldiaz.wikidot.com contributor 'JL Diaz', http://jldiaz.wikidot.com/en-tikz-example:gantt